TheDiffi/dndMusicPlayer/README.md

 Major:

-- Soundeffects playable via the quick selection
+- Add Soundeffects to the quick selection
 - Redesign for a less modern look
+- Make compatible with Online-DnD

 Minor: